Jackson's Art Blog

 Although not strictly a monochrome palette, this palette of Titanium White, Cobalt Blue and Paynes Grey will allow you to focus on tone, without removing colour entirely.
 Looking at colour alone can be a great way to step away from being a slave to literal colour.
 You could begin with working simply with black and white, in order to place lights, shades of grey and black where you see those tonal values in your subject.
 By adding one colour – in this instance blue – you will inevitably introduce a colourist element to your palette.
 Had I used Ivory Black, which is a warmer black, I would have been able to mix it with lots of white and have some presence of a warmer hue in this palette, but because Paynes Grey is a bluey-black, the resulting sketch is very cool in temperature.

-Tip: Exaggerating Tonal Contrast When Colour Contrast is not Possible
+Tip: Exaggerating Tonal Contrast When Colour Contrast is Not Possible

 If you look to replicate the tonal values of your subject and end up with a sketch that is too grey, not dynamic enough, and a little flat, there’s nothing to stop you from turning up the volume a little.
 Try adding darker darks and lighter lights to exagerrate the tonal range.
 Without the contrasts in colour temperature you might need to do this to achieve the drama you seek in your work.
 Here I did this by adding a black outline in places on some of the Cosmos petals.
 Without these the petals got a little lost in the foliage.